 “We believe people need both health and health care.
 That’s why we support community activities like Operation Splash,” said Edward Ellison, MD, executive medical director and chairman of the board for the Southern California Permanente Medical Group.
 “Our hope is that by providing swim lessons and junior lifeguard lessons across Los Angeles once again this summer, we can not only provide young people and adults with an essential life skill, but we can help them to stay healthy, have fun and really thrive.”

-Kaiser Permanente awarded a $408,000 grant in 2017-2018 to the Department of Recreation and Parks Aquatics Division for Operation Splash which increases opportunities for safe physical activity and aims to decrease drownings, especially for African-American and Latino children, who historically have low aquatics participation rates.
-According to the national USA Swimming Foundation, nearly 64 percent of African-American children and 45 percent of Latino children cannot swim.
+Kaiser Permanente awarded a $408,000 grant in 2017-2018 to the Department of Recreation and Parks Aquatics Division for Operation Splash which increases opportunities for safe physical activity and aims to decrease drownings, especially for African American and Latino children, who historically have low aquatics participation rates.
+According to the national USA Swimming Foundation, nearly 64% of African American children and 45% of Latino children cannot swim.

 The Operation Splash Junior Lifeguard program allows youth between 10-17 years of age an opportunity to improve their swimming skills and receive a basic understanding of water rescue and first aid.
 The Junior Lifeguard program also teaches job skills that enable students to qualify for future employment as lifeguards at pools and beaches.

 “I was 5 or 6 years old when I first tried learning to swim and I was terrified,” said 23-year old Kahlif Carter of South Los Angeles.
 Growing up, no one in his neighborhood was a swimmer, but he enrolled in Operation Splash when he was approximately 10 years old.
 “I remember I didn’t want to move up in swim class because I was afraid of the deeper water.”